CrowdStrike Parsing Standard (CPS) 1.1

 4. Add any fields you need to the standard, see Adding Fields to the Standard.

-The fields in the table below define the CPS compliant fields expected to be created during parsing:
+These fields define the CPS compliant fields that are expected, and must be created during parsing:

-• event.outcome is only assigned when an event can logically contain an outcome.
+• event.outcome corresponds to Event outcome is only assigned when an event can logically contain an outcome.

 ecs.version